The Church Mice and the Ring

-The Church Mice and the Ring is a children's picture book by Graham Oakley.
+The Church Mice and the Ring is a children's picture book by English writer Graham Oakley.
 It is the eleventh in the Church Mice series.
 It chronicles the scrapes of the church mice as they try to find a home for a stray dog, a quest which soon comes to involve an easily lost diamond ring.
 It was published by Pan Macmillan.